dbierer/php-class-notes/zf-level-2-feb-2018.md

 ```
 * http://localhost:8888/#/5/56: choosig!!!
 * http://localhost:8888/#/5/74: missing "Lab:"
+* http://localhost:8888/#/6/34: Generate an API which draws from `ListingsTable`
+* http://localhost:8888/#/7/5: should also include "if" statement the checks to see if cache is available
+* http://localhost:8888/#/7/27: probably could have just injected the cache-adapter: no need for service manager!
+* http://localhost:8888/#/7/40: probably should set a specific start/stop time

 ## Event Manager
 * Shared Manager is not automatically associated with a "local" event in ZF 3